 Impact: Students naturally felt in control of their contributions to the conversation; they reported feeling more alert and focused while gaining deeper insights into content and their peers’ perspectives.

-Additional solutions included: Socially Annotate the web, edit wikipedia pages, use in video forum tools (Flipgrid & voicethread), concept maps, live Twitter chats.
+Additional solutions included: Socially Annotate the web, edit wikipedia pages, use video forum tools (Flipgrid & voicethread), concept maps, and live Twitter chats.

 Social Justice Course